threefoldfoundation/www_threefold_io/content/page/home/logos/main/main.md

 ---
-id: logo_home
+id: partnersMain
 title: Our Partners
 button: Check All Partners
 link : /partners
+image: ./our_partners.jpg
 ---